 No cure for smallpox exists.
-Treatment would focus on relieving symptoms and keeping the person from becoming dehydrated.
-Antibiotics may be prescribed if the person also develops a bacterial infection in the lungs or on the skin.
+In the event of an infection, treatment would focus on relieving symptoms and keeping the person from becoming dehydrated.
+Antibiotics might be prescribed if the person also develops a bacterial infection in the lungs or on the skin.

-- Smallpox disease overview.
-Centers for Disease Control and Prevention. http://www.bt.cdc.gov/agent/smallpox/overview/disease-facts.asp.
-Accessed June 6, 2011.
+- What you should know about a smallpox outbreak.
+Centers for Disease Control and Prevention. http://www.bt.cdc.gov/agent/smallpox/basics/outbreak.asp.
+Accessed June 12, 2014.

-- Executive summary: Smallpox response plan and guidelines.
-Centers for Disease Control and Prevention. http://www.bt.cdc.gov/agent/smallpox/response-plan/files/exec-sections-i-vi.pdf.
-Accessed June 6, 2011.
+- Questions and answers about smallpox disease.
+Centers for Disease Control and Prevention. http://www.bt.cdc.gov/agent/smallpox/faq/smallpox_disease.asp.
+Accessed June 12, 2014.

 You Are ...
 The Campaign for Mayo Clinic

 Mayo Clinic is a not-for-profit organization.
 Make a difference today.